integeruser/jgltut/README.md

 1. Import the source code of this repository;
 2. Add `lwjgl.jar` to the classpath and link the LWJGL native libraries, as explained [here](https://www.lwjgl.org/guide);
-3. Import the source code of the JOML library.
+3. Import the source code of the JOML library (or, alternatively, build yourself a `joml.jar` and add it to the classpath as in the previous step).

-Finally, run the `main` method of the first tutorial `jgltut.tut01.Tut1` and check the output in the console window.
-If no error messages appear, then you can start playing with the other tutorials by running the `main` method of `TutorialChooser.java`.
+Finally, run the `main` method of the first tutorial `org.jgltut.tut01.Tut1.java` and check the output in the console window.
+If your graphics card does not meet the minimum requirements (checked using the LWJGL helper `GL.getCapabilities().OpenGL33`), the message `You must have at least OpenGL 3.3 to run this tutorial.` will appear; otherwise, you can start playing with the other tutorials by running the `main` method of `org.jgltut.TutorialChooser.java`.
 To quit any tutorial simply press `ESC`.

 ## Notes
-I decided to keep the ported code as similar as possible to the original C++ code, despite I would have done some things differently; hence, variables and functions are almost identical to their counterparts in the original projects.
-I also decided to keep the same project layout:
+I decided to keep the ported code as similar as possible to the original C++ code, despite I would have done some things differently; hence, variables and functions are almost identical to their counterpart in the original projects.
+I also decided to keep the same directory layout:
 ```
 jgltut/
 |-- data/
 |-- framework/
-|-- jglsdk/
 |-- tut01/
 |------ Tut1.java
 |-- tut02/